Active Weekend Getaway in Southern Illinois

 What to do

-Cobden Peach Festival See the Peach Queen, dig into cobbler and enjoy a carnival ride at Cobden’s annual stone-fruit celebration, August 1–2, 2014. southernmostillinois.com
+Cobden Peach Festival See the Peach Queen, dig into cobbler and enjoy a carnival ride at Cobden's stone-fruit celebration.
+The annual festival takes place in August. southernmostillinois.com

 Giant City Stables This Makanda outfitter leads horseback rides on the trails of the Shawnee National Forest; hour ride.
 (618) 529-4110; giantcitystables.com